 Meeting Point: Detailed meeting point instructions will be emailed to you once your reservation has been processed.
 Please note that the tour starts near Astor Place in the East Village and ends in SoHo (not at the start point).

-Stops: We normally make 2 pit stops on this walk for snacks (and 1 bathroom break), which may include the following great local establishments, but may be substituted for other local gems at CityRover’s discretion:
+Stops: We normally make 2 or 3 pit stops on this walk for snacks and/or refreshments (including 1 bathroom break), which may include the following great local establishments, but may be substituted for other local gems at CityRover’s discretion:

 - Moishe’s – A Kosher bakery serving traditional Jewish baked goods and pastries since 1972